Hyeongbok-J/Unix-Domain-Socket/README.md

-# Foobar
+# Unix Domain Socket

-Foobar is a Python library for dealing with word pluralization.
+A Unix domain socket or IPC socket (inter-process communication socket) is a data communications endpoint for exchanging data between processes executing on the same host operating system.

 ## Installation